MaterializeInc/materialize/doc/developer/platform/formalism.md

 are equivalent.
 Similarly, we can also represent a pTVC as a set of updates together with `since` and `upper` frontiers: `ptvc = [updates, since, upper]`.
 We use the same definition for reads as we gave for TVCs above.
-We wish to ensure that each such pTVC maintains the correctness invariant: `read(ptvc, t) = read(tvc, t)` so long as `t` is at least `since` and not later than `upper`.
+We wish to ensure that every such pTVC maintains the correctness invariant: `read(ptvc, t) = read(tvc, t)` so long as `t` is at least `since` and not later than `upper`.

 First, consider the empty pTVC `ptvc0 = [{}, {t0}, {t0}]`. `ptvc0` is trivially
-correct since there are no times earlier than than the upper frontier `{t0}`.
+correct since there are no times not later than than the upper frontier `{t0}`.

-Next we consider two ways a pTVC could evolve, and show that each evolution preserves correctness.
+Next we consider two ways a pTVC could evolve, and wave our hands frantically while claiming that each evolution preserves correctness.
+This is not an exhaustive proof--we do not discuss, for example, the question of a pTVC which contains incorrect updates later than its upper frontier.
+However, this sketch should give a rough feeling for how and why Materialize works.

 ### pTVC append